masterned/Pig/README.md

 ### The listener methods in the Game class are not tested
 > There does not seem to be an accessor method for the listeners attached to the currentPlayer object.
 Without an accessor, I wouldn't be able to test the two methods.

+### Game's `play` & Player's `takeTurn` methods are not tested
+> Game's `play` relies on Player's `takeTurn`, and Player's `takeTurn` relies on `rollDice`. `rollDice` outputs a random number (not allowing a clean way of testing it). `rollDice`'s boundaries have already been tested.
+For the remaining portion of the two methods, I extracted the other chucks of logic and tested them individually.
+I am unsure of the best way to test the integration of all of the parts without use of inversion of control or mocking (techniques we have not gone over yet).